California Voters Give Uber, Lyft A Win But Some Drivers Aren't So Sure

 The companies supporting the measure leaned heavily on drivers who share Renice's view to make their case to voters.
 They blanketed the state with TV, radio and internet ads featuring drivers talking about why they support the measure.

-If somehow Californians failed to see those ads, they were likely to catch the messages that came by text, on flyers in mailboxes, and on delivery bags used for takeout.
+If somehow Californians failed to see those ads, they were likely to catch the messages that came by text, on flyers in mailboxes and on delivery bags used for takeout.
 The companies even used their own apps to lobby drivers and passengers, sparking a lawsuit from some drivers.

-In all, Uber, Lyft and the food delivery app DoorDash spent more than $200 million dollars in support of Proposition 22, making it the most expensive ballot measure campaign in California history.
+In all, Uber, Lyft and the food delivery app DoorDash spent more than $200 million in support of Proposition 22, making it the most expensive ballot measure campaign in California history.

 Opponents raised less than a tenth of that amount.
 Their campaign banked on free publicity around events such as driver protests outside Uber's San Francisco headquarters and the home of chief executive Dara Khosrowshahi.